canjs/canjs/guides/setup.md

 > The Requisite "Hello World" Message

 At this point, we haven't done much.
 We aren't using CanJS at all yet.
-We're just using jQuery to set the HTML contents of a DOM element.
+We’re just using jQuery to set the HTML contents of a DOM element.

 So, how do we get the application to actually *do something*?
 Building apps with CanJS centers around building can.Components, read on to the next